Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Detailed computation of ,

-In this appendix, we present the detailed derivation of the block matrices $M_j$, $j=1,2,\dots,N$ appearing in the Fourier diagonalization of the Jacobian matrix.
-These computations justify the expressions stated in Section \ref{Hopf} and are included for completeness.
-Recall that the Kronecker product $(\sqrt{N}\,F_N\otimes I_2)$ takes the explicit form
+{ In this appendix, we derive the block matrices $M_j$, $j=1,2,\dots,N$, used in the Fourier diagonalization of the Jacobian matrix.
+These calculations justify the formulas stated in Section \ref{Hopf}.
+Throughout this appendix, empty sums are understood to be zero.}